 Symptoms: Deformed and stunted vegetation are indicators of a deficiency.
 As the main stem dies, ‘witches broom’ side shoots appear to ensure that the lateral shoot’s growth remains dormant.
 This is referred to as apical dominance loss.
 Flowering shrubs’ new growth turns dark green and creates little brittle leaves with short internodes.

-How to prevent nutrient deficiency in plants
+How to prevent nutrient deficiency in plants?

 There is no exception to the dictum that the best defense is a solid offense for nutritional imbalances.
 Prevention is the most effective treatment for nutritional toxicity or deficiency.

-Preventing Nutrient Deficiencies
+1. Preventing Plant Nutrient Deficiencies

 Uncared-for soil is deficient in nutrients.
 Gardeners and farmers may keep soil healthy by preventing compaction and restoring nutrients that have been lost.